 V. ENGAGING THE MANDATE

-The Great Commission includes a specific, and I believe strategic element of emphasis in reaching political leaders throughout the world with the Gospel of Jesus Christ.
+The Great Commission includes a specific, and I believe strategic, element of emphasis of reaching political leaders throughout the world with the Gospel of Jesus Christ.
 This insight becomes quite evident and important from the passages examined in this study.
 Capitol Ministries is a missional response to this mandate.
 We welcome your partnership in this God-specified calling!
-Are you pursuing what is foremost important — protos — relative to the fulfillment of the Great Commission?
+Are you pursuing what is foremost important—protos—relative to the fulfillment of the Great Commission? cm